paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - The best time to begin is always now.
 - Is it too daunting to take the first step?
 Make the first step smaller and smaller until it's not.
 - Just as taking the first step has a huge impact, "stops" have a huge impact as well.
-(Anything that causes you to stop, such as travel, vacation, illness, a new baby, and countless others.)
-It's important to recognize when a "stop" is happening and make a conscious effort to start again.
+    - (Anything that causes you to stop, such as travel, vacation, illness, a new baby, and countless others.)
+    - It's important to recognize when a "stop" is happening and make a conscious effort to start again.
+    - Ex: Going on vacation for the summer?
+Instead of "stopping" your yoga class for the summer, schedule your first day back and put it on the calendar so you feel obligated to it.

 ## Author's "Secrets of Adulthood"